Lazic War: War

 King Gubazes quarreled with Byzantine commanders Bessas, Martin, and Rusticus, complaining to emperor Justinian.
 Bessas was recalled, but Rusticus and his brother John eventually murdered Gubazes.
-To redress this with a victory on the battlefield, the Byzantine generals launched a full-scale assault at Onoguris, which was repulsed by a small force under Nachoragan who momentarily took and destroyed the main Byzantine base at Archaeopolis, which Mihr-Mihroe had twice tried and failed to take.
+To redress this with a victory on the battlefield, the Byzantine generals launched a full-scale assault at Onoguris, which was repulsed by a small force under Nachoragan, who momentarily took and destroyed the main Byzantine base at Archaeopolis, which Mihr-Mihroe had twice tried and failed to take.
 These defeats and the murder of the Lazic king caused a bitter feud between the Lazic and Byzantine generals.
 The Lazi people got the Emperor to nominate Tzathes, the younger brother of Gubazes, as their new king, and Senator Athanasius investigated the assassination.
 Rusticus and John were arrested, tried, and executed.
 In 556, the allies retook Archaeopolis and routed Nachoragan in his abortive attack on Phasis.
 In the autumn and winter of the same year, the Byzantines suppressed a rebellion staged by the mountain tribe of the Misimians, and finally made peace.

 Outcome

-Then, in 557, a truce ended the hostilities between the Byzantines and Persians, and by the "Fifty Years Peace" of Dara of 562, Khosrow I recognized Lazica as a Byzantine vassal state for an annual payment of gold.
+In 557, a truce ended the hostilities between the Byzantines and Persians.
+By the "Fifty Years Peace" of Dara of 562, the Byzantine Empire was obliged to pay tribute to Persia each year for the recognition of Lazica as a Roman vassal state.
+Although no clear winner emerged from the conflict, the Sasanian Empire thus held a slight advantage since Rome was required to pay a set amount to Persia annually.

+The Persian Empire encyclopedia claims that the Sasanian Empire won this war, but some historians say that the result of the war was indecisive.